-CIRM does not support the following terms in any MTA involving CIRM-funded materials:
+CIRM discourages the following terms in any MTA involving CIRM-funded materials:

-- vi.
-Requirements for periodic reporting of research findings related to the use of the material. - vii.
-Ownership by the provider of the requestor's data or other research results - viii.
-Limitations on the requestor's ability to publish research results. - ix.
-Limitations on the requestor's ability to discuss research results with his or her laboratory members before publication. - x.
-Automatic co-authorship rights for the provider. - xi.
+i.
+Requirements for periodic reporting of research findings related to the use of the material.

+- ii.
+Ownership by the provider of the requestor's data or other research results. - iii.
+Limitations on the requestor's ability to publish research results. - iv.
+Limitations on the requestor's ability to discuss research results with his or her laboratory members before publication. - v.
+Automatic co-authorship rights for the provider. - vi.
 Requirement for an exclusive license to commercialize a new substance that the requestor makes with the material